lazyyypandaa/Sales-and-Customer-Funnel-/README.md

 This repository showcases solving real-world business problems using SQL and Power BI.

 ## Project: Shopify Shoes Sales Analysis
-This project involves analyzing Shopify Shoes sales data to address key business questions and drive decision-making.
+- This project involves analyzing Shopify Shoes sales data to address key business questions and drive decision-making.
 The SQL queries tackle various problems related to customer behavior, revenue trends, and operational efficiency.

+- The Sales and Customer Funnel Dashboard visualizes key metrics from Shopify shoes sales data to address transaction performance, customer purchasing behavior, and long-term customer value.
+The objective is to help identify patterns in revenue generation, customer retention, and engagement trends to support data-driven decision-making.

-## Problems Solved
+## SQL Problems Solved
 - Top Revenue-Generating Customers
 - Repeat Customer Behavior
 - Daily Revenue and Order Trends
 - Payment Method Performance
 - Seasonality and Revenue Fluctuations

+## Dashboard Features
+- KPI's
+   - Transactions Performance
+   - Customer Purchase Behavior
+   - Retention and Value KPI
+- Provided a dedicated page to display transaction-level or detailed data
+- Dashboard allow users to drill through from summary visuals (like charts and KPIs) to see underlying records
+- It enable users to explore data at a granular level, such as individual orders, customers, or product types